DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }
 }
 ```
 We are going to show our plugin in the Grid's [toolbar](../reference/toolbar.md).
-According to the documentation, the toolbar exports the `toolbarContent` template.
+According to the documentation, the toolbar exports a [template](../../../core/docs/reference/template.md) with the `toolbarContent` name.
 So, we need to use this template in our plugin for modifying its content.
 For this task we need to add the [Template](../../../core/docs/reference/template.md) component to our plugin and set its `name` property to `toolbarContent`.
 ```jsx
 ...
 import {